C4-warrior/C4-warrior/README.md

 ## Hi there 👋

+I'm the king of ruby and the don of objects.

 <!--
 **C4-warrior/C4-warrior** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.